Giselle: Contemporary reviews and comments

 Giselle was a great artistic and commercial success.
-Le Constitutionnel praised Act II for its "poetic effects".
+Le Constitutionnel praised act 2 for its "poetic effects".
 Moniteur des théâtres wrote that Grisi "runs [and] flies across the stage like a gazelle in love".
 One critic made a detailed analysis of the music in La France Musicale.
-He thought the Act I waltz "ravishing" and noted that the scene of Berthe's narrative was filled with "quite new" harmonic modulations.
-He praised other moments in Act I (especially the mad scene), and was in raptures with the music of Act II, singling out the entrance of the Wilis and the viola solo played through Giselle's last moments.
-He thought the flute and harp music accompanying Giselle as she disappeared into her grave at ballet's end "full of tragic beauty."
+He thought the act 1 waltz "ravishing" and noted that the scene of Berthe's narrative was filled with "quite new" harmonic modulations.
+He praised other moments in Act I (especially the mad scene), and was in raptures with the music of act 2, singling out the entrance of the Wilis and the viola solo played through Giselle's last moments.
+He thought the flute and harp music accompanying Giselle as she disappeared into her grave at ballet's end "full of tragic beauty".

-Coralli was praised for the Act I peasant pas de deux and for the "elegance" of Act II.
+Coralli was praised for the act 1 peasant pas de deux and for the "elegance" of act 2.
 Coralli followed a suggestion made by Gautier and picked the most beautiful girls in the company to play the peasants and the Wilis.
 One observer thought the selection process cruel: the almost-beautiful girls were turned away without a second thought.

 Grisi and Petipa were great successes as the tragic lovers.
-Gautier praised their performance in Act II, writing that the two dancers made the act "a real poem, a choreographic elegy full of charm and tenderness ...
+Gautier praised their performance in act 2, writing that the two dancers made the act "a real poem, a choreographic elegy full of charm and tenderness ...
 More than one eye that thought it was seeing only [dance] was surprised to find its vision obscured by a tear—something that does not often happen in a ballet ...
 Grisi danced with a perfection ... that places her in the ranks between Elssler and Taglioni ...
 Her miming surpassed every expectation ...
 She is nature and artlessness personified."

 Adam thought Petipa "charming" as both dancer and actor, and that he had "rehabilitated" male dancing with his performance.
 Of Dumilâtre he wrote, "... in spite of her coldness, [Dumilâtre] deserved the success she achieved by the correctness and the 'mythological' quality of her poses: perhaps this word may seem a little pretentious, but I can think of no other to express such cold and noble dancing as would suit Minerva in a merry mood, and in this respect [Dumilâtre] seems to bear a strong resemblance to that goddess."

-Giselle made 6,500 francs between June and September 1841.
+Giselle made 6 500 French francs (equivalent to 37 529 € in 2015) between June and September 1841.
 This was twice the amount for the same time period in 1839.
 Grisi's salary was increased to make her the top earner among the dancers at the Opéra.
 Souvenirs were sold, pictures of Grisi as Giselle were printed, and sheet music arrangements were made for social dancing.
-The sculptor Emile Thomas made a statuette of Giselle in her Act II costume.
+The sculptor Emile Thomas made a statuette of Giselle in her act 2 costume.
 A silk cloth was manufactured called façonné Giselle, and Madame Lainné, a milliner, sold an artificial flower called 'Giselle'.
 The ballet was parodied at the Théâtre du Palais-Royal in October 1841.